The Admission Procedure for Warsaw International Studies in Psychology

 For the entry exam, you are expected to read ‘The Righteous Mind: Why Good People Are Divided by Politics and Religion’ written by Jonathan Haidt and prepare for an oral exam conducted online.

 If you get accepted as a candidate to the programme, you will have to deliver hard copies of the required documents within a given deadline.
+We are quite flexible with deadlines in some specific, personal situations.
 After successfully completing all the stages, you will be accepted to the University of Warsaw.

 Internet Registration System (IRK)

-All candidates are required to register in the IRK system and need to specifically select the studies they apply to.
-Selecting the specific studies is crucial as otherwise the system does not know to which program you are applying.
-You first need to:
+All candidates are required to register in the IRK system, upload their documents, and select the studies they wish apply to.

-Without signing up specifically for Psychology in English we will not see you as a candidate for our studies in the system and as a consequence cannot process your application.
-The IRK will let candidates create accounts from ca. April but registration for specific fields of study will be open from 7th June 2021.
+Without signing up specifically for Psychology in English we will not see you as a candidate for our studies in the system.
+This will have an unnpleasant consequence: we would not be able to process your application.
+The registration for specific fields of study will be open from 6th June 2022.
+You can create your account earlier though and you are free to explore IRK now!

 Application fee payment should be made no later than on the day after the deadline for registration to a specific field of study.
 When making the payment it is advisable to use a system that guarantees the quickest transfer of money.
 Candidate makes the application fee payment in PLN or foreign currency using an individual bank account number generated for each candidate by the IRK system.